HDI-Project/FeatureHub/docs/src/deployment.md

 make down
 ```

 *Optional*: Clean filesystem and containers.
-This stops and removes all Feature Factory
+This stops and removes all FeatureHub
 containers, if not been already done.
 Additionally, user notebooks and config files are
 removed and data volumes are deleted.
 ```